Chelated minerals are a common ingredient in pet food

 non-GMO, and GMO farming practices.

 maintain health.
-In the past (tens of thousands of years past, to present day),
+In the past tens of thousands of years,

-dogs and cats obtained required levels of trace minerals from their natural
+dogs and cats obtained essential trace minerals from their natural

 canine and feline diet when highly processed pet food became popular.
 Which by